catamphetamine/universal-webpack/README.md

 ## Flash of unstyled content

 A "flash of unstyled content" is a well-known dev-mode Webpack phenomenon.
-One can observe it when refreshing the page in development mode: because Webpack's `style-loader` adds styles to the page dynamically there's a short period of time (a second maybe) when there are no CSS styles applied to the webpage (in production mode `mini-css-extract-plugin` or `extract-text-webpack-plugin` is used instead of `style-loader` so there's no "flash of unstyled content").
+One can observe it when refreshing the page in development mode: because Webpack's `style-loader` adds styles to the page dynamically there's a short period of time (a second maybe) when there are no CSS styles applied to the webpage (in production mode `mini-css-extract-plugin` is used instead of `style-loader` so there's no "flash of unstyled content").

 It's not really a bug, because it's only for development mode.
 Still, if you're a perfectionist then it can be annoying.
 The most basic workaround for this is to simply show a white "smoke screen" and then hide it after a pre-defined timeout.